MoralisWeb3/streams-beta/README.md

 });

 const stream = {
-  chains: [EvmChain.ETHEREUM.hex, EvmChain.POLYGON.hex], // list of blockchains to monitor
+  chains: [EvmChain.ETHEREUM, EvmChain.POLYGON], // list of blockchains to monitor
   description: "monitor Bobs wallet", // your description
   tag: "bob", // give it a tag
   webhookUrl: "https://YOUR_WEBHOOK_URL", // webhook url to receive events,